Aadarsh2006/Rule-based_Chatbot/README.md

 ---

 ## How to Run

-Clone this repository
+- Clone this repository
-Make sure you have a musicLibrary.py file with songs in dictionary format. for example:
+- Make sure you have a musicLibrary.py file with songs in dictionary format.
-**musicLibrary.py**
+- for example:
 music = {
     "song1": "https://link-to-song1",
     "song2": "https://link-to-song2"
 }

-# Run the chatbot:
+- Run the chatbot
-python chatbot.py

-Start typing your commands in the terminal.
+- Start typing your commands in the terminal.

 ---